harrycresswell/harry/content/writing/hugo-netlify-redirects.md

 ## Hugo Aliases or Netlify Redirects

-If you’re site is built with Hugo then you might consider using [Hugo Aliases](https://gohugo.io/content-management/urls/#aliases).
+If your site is built with Hugo then you might consider using [Hugo Aliases](https://gohugo.io/content-management/urls/#aliases).
 For those using Netlify, you have the option of [Netlify Redirects](https://docs.netlify.com/routing/redirects/).
 Both these approaches pretty much do the same thing, but there are some caveats.

 As [David points out on the Hugo Discourse](https://discourse.gohugo.io/t/hugo-aliases-vs-netlify-redirect/19364/3?u=harrycresswell):